anbai106/SOPNMF/README.md

 ## Installation
 [Ananconda](https://www.anaconda.com/products/individual) allows you to install, run and update python package and their dependencies.
 We highly recommend the users to install **Anancond3** on your machine.
-After installing Anaconda3, there are three choices to use OPNMF.
+After installing Anaconda3, wo provide three ways to use OPNMF.
 ### Use OPNMF as a python package
 We recommend the users to use Conda virtual environment:
 ```